 Remember, in order to see change, you must be the change.

-Are you willing to take this first step with me?
+Are you willing to take this first step?